camwestwood/xapi/recipes/universal-xapi-translator/vle-loggedout-input.md

-This is the input file for an attendance event.
+This is the specification for an input TSV file for logging out events.

 Data should be supplied as a UTF-8 Tab Seperated File called logout.tsv

 # logout

-This is the input file for an attendance event.

-Data should be supplied as a UTF-8 Tab Seperated File called login.tsv

 * [USERNAME](#username) [1]
 * [HOMEPAGE](#homepage) [1]